AlbertoMarquillas/digital-radio-vhdl/README.md

 ## 📖 Documentation
 - `docs/Memoria_practica.pdf` — original project report with theoretical background and results.
 - `src/nco_dds32/README.md` — explanation of the Vivado DDS Compiler IP configuration.

 ---

+## 💡 What I learned
+Working on this project gave me hands-on experience with:
+- **Digital modulation (QPSK)** and its practical implementation in VHDL.
+- **Interpolation and filtering** using zero-padding and Root-Raised Cosine FIR.
+- **Numerically Controlled Oscillators (DDS/NCO)** and parameter calculation.
+- Organizing a **modular VHDL project** with clear separation of blocks and testbenches.
+- Using **Vivado IPs** alongside handwritten VHDL for a real communication system.
+- Documenting and restructuring a university project into a **professional-grade repository**.

+---